Crawlspace Pest Infestation

 For many people, crawlspace pest infestation is their worst nightmare.
 There is one area of your home that may be especially prone to a bug or pest infestation – the crawlspace.
 Why are these critters attracted to your crawlspace?
 The crawlspace offers a warm, protected environment for insects, rodents, and other critters.
 Most crawlspaces are also very damp, dark, and filled with debris, which is the preferred habitat for several different kinds of insects and other pests.

-There are a lot of different kinds of pests that you may find in your crawlspace.
-The most common kinds (and the dangers they pose) include:
+There are many different types of pests that you may find in your crawlspace.
+Each pest can cause a danger to your crawlspace and your health.
+The most common types of pests that reside in crawspaces include:

-- Termites: Perhaps the most destructive kind of pest infestation, termites can severely damage your wooden supports.
+Perhaps the most destructive kind of pest infestation, termites can severely damage the wooden structure of your home.

-To ensure that these pests do not become a problem in your Alabama crawlspace, ensure that it is properly waterproofed and protected with help from Affordable Foundation and Home Repair.
+To ensure that these pests do not become a problem in your Alabama crawlspace, ensure that it is properly waterproofed or encapsulated with help from Affordable Foundation and Home Repair.

 Preventing Crawlspace Pest Infestation

 While you may need to contact a professional to exterminate the existing pests or insects in your crawlspace, there are some things that you can do to prevent an infestation before it happens or to prevent a re-infestation.

 Reduce Moisture and Humidity